intesso/relative-path/readme.md

 # relative-path
-return the absolute path for a given relative path
+returns the absolute path for a given relative path

-it is a tiny function
+it's just a tiny helper function:

 ```js
 function getAbsolutePath(relativePath) {